Summary of Exodus Plagues Dates

 Associated Scripture:

-13And Moses stretched forth his rod over the land of Egypt, and Jehovah brought an east wind upon the land all that day, and all the night; and when it was morning, the east wind brought the locusts.
+13So Moses stretched out his staff over Egypt, and the LORD made an east wind blow across the land all that day and all that night.
+By morning the wind had brought the locusts; (Exodus 10:13 NIV)

 Theoretical Time: